Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

     ```

 <a name="update"></a>
-## Getting Location Events
+## Get location events

-You can get a notification of the device position being updated by using an event handler for the `LocationChanged` event of the [Tizen.Location.Locator](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Locator.html) class.
+You can get a notification of the device position being updated by using an event handler for the `LocationChanged` event of the `Tizen.Location.Locator` class.
 The event handler is invoked periodically, receiving the device's current position with every call.
 You can use the event handler to retrieve the device position (given as coordinates) and convert it to the corresponding address.

-To use the location change event handler:
+To use the location change event handler, proceed as follows:

 1. Register the event handler: